If you are a noob on how to grout a tile backsplash? let me upgrade you to the next level.

 A non-sanded grout is considered expensive as it uses polymers as a sticking factor.

-It is a grout version that is expected to be a polished smooth texture which makes it perfect for thin grout lines.
+It is a grout version that is expected to have a polished smooth texture which makes it perfect for thin grout lines.
 As I am told it is simpler to apply so it is an easy-breezy option to consider for shower walls.

 Quarry type